stephanpoetschner/django-skeleton-project/README.md

 # MyProject

-## Installation from skeleton project (remove these lines after executing)
+## Installation from skeleton project

 1. Make, enter and activate a virtualenv: